Lurs: Genetics

 Considering their NRY variation, the Lurs are distinguished from other Iranian groups by their relatively elevated frequency of Y-DNA Haplogroup R1b (specifically, of subclade R1b1a2a-L23).
 Together with its other clades, the R1 group comprises the single most common haplogroup among the Lurs.
 Haplogroup J2a (subclades J2a3a-M47, J2a3b-M67, J2a3h-M530, more specifically) is the second most commonly occurring patrilineage in the Lurs and is associated with the diffusion of agriculturalists from the Neolithic Near East c.
 8000-4000 BCE.
 Another haplogroup reaching a frequency above 10% is that of G2a, with subclade G2a3b accounting for most of this.
 Also significant is haplogroup E1b1b1a1b, for which the Lurs display the highest frequency in Iran.
 Lineages Q1b1 and Q1a3 present at 6%, and T at 4%.

+It is believed that around 1,000 years ago, inhabitants of the Zagros Mountains gradually differentiated into linguistically distinct Lur and Kurdish groups.
+Despite this divergence, linguistic, and strong cultural and societal links persist, along with shared origin myths, so that Lurs and Kurds are frequently described as closely related ancient peoples of the Zagros Mountains with a common Indo-Iranian ancestry.

 Diaspora

 The Luri diaspora is widespread from western Iran and Iraq to Kuwait and Bahrain.
 According to Ibn Fadlallah al-Umari, many Lurs migrated from Luristan to the Levant and Egypt and established a significant presence, although Salahuddin Ayyubi, who was always wary of Lurs, ordered the massacre of all Lurs in those regions, after which the Luri population in the Levant and Egypt had entirely disappeared.
 Luri presence in the Levant was also noted by Hamdallah Mustawfi.
 There were around 80,000 Lurs in Iraq, mostly in the south, east, and central parts, although they were sent to Iran by the government of Saddam Hussein as part of their deportations of Iraqis of Iranian background, and did not return to Iraq like the Feyli Kurds did.
+It was never verified on the field whether the reported Luri-speakers in eastern Iraq actually spoke Luri or Southern Kurdish.
 They also have a notable Lur population in Bahrain, and Kuwait, carrying the "Bushehri" surname, among others, such as the "Safar" family, who are claimed to be Bakhtiari Lurs.